sdiehl28/baseball-analytics/README.md

 - Computing the Park Factor
 - - What did ESPN, Fangraphs, and others get wrong about the park factor for Fenway Park in 2019?
   - Demonstrate that accounting for each team's road schedule will strongly affect the home park factor, for a few teams each year.
-  - Compute a game-weighted Park Factor for the road, for each team.
+  - Compute the game-weighted average Park Factor on the road, for each team, for several years.
 - Linear Modeling of Runs per Half Inning
   - How much does a singe, double, triple and home run contribute to run scoring per half-inning?